shermpay/mlj/doc/dev.md

 ```

 Translate () to []?
 Tuples as Vectors
+> This might actually be feasible!
 Translate #a to :a?
 Index Tuples/Records
+> This would be more complex, but would be really nice if achievable

 #### Macro Transformation phase
 Utilizing Clojure Macros to construct valid Clojure Builtin Forms.